The governing body of Northeast Residence, Inc. is a volunteer board of directors working on behalf of all people supported and staff.

 Barb Damerow has been a member of the Northeast Residence board since 2010.
 Her sister was served by the Respite Care program and lived in one of Northeast Residence homes for many years.

-Barb’s background is in Early Childhood Special Education as a teacher.
+Barb is a retired, Early Childhood Special Education Teacher, with a background in Early Childhood Special Education.
 She is an active volunteer in several organizations and enjoys event planning.
 Barb is married with five children and two dachshunds.

 André Dubé has over 30 years of information technology experience, from programming to project management, currently consulting as a business analyst with a large international corporation, leveraging technology to enhance people’s lives.
 His interest lies in the application of this acquired knowledge to better serve NER in whatever form it might take, to include all constituents, from the special people served, through the dedicated staff and management.